syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

     return dictionary;
 }

-//This method loads the selected OlapReports from the database based on the name with which it’s been stored. public Dictionary<string, object> LoadReportFromDB(string reportName, string olapReport, string clientReports) {
+//This method loads the selected OlapReports from the database based on the name with which it has been stored. public Dictionary<string, object> LoadReportFromDB(string reportName, string olapReport, string clientReports) {
     OlapDataManager DataManager = new OlapDataManager(connectionString);